gim-am/rqa-validator/README.md

 2. Load the Excel file
     - Excel sheets and columns are mapped to the schema for sheets that have to be loaded
     - Sheet names for sheets that do not have to be loaded
-    - This optionally includes fuzzy matching of sheets/columns
+    - This optionally includes fuzzy matching of sheets/columns by setting the config values in `.env`.
 3. Perform all the validation steps.
 4. Errors are output to the user.